tigera/operator/RELEASING.md

 1. Go to https://github.com/tigera/operator/milestones and create any new milestones that should exist (e.g., next patch release)

+## Updates for new Calico CRDs

+If the release includes new Calico CRDs, add the new CRDs to `hack/gen-csv/get-manifests.sh`.

-## Creating a release on RH Catalog
+## Publishing a release on RH Catalog

+We currently only publish operator releases targeting Calico.
+If the release targets Calico, continue onto the following steps to generate the
+ClusterServiceVersion for it, and publish the release on the RH Catalog.

 1. After the semaphore job in the releasing steps is complete, and images have been tagged and pushed, checkout the tag you released.